 Visit Cambridge organises guided tours of Cambridge with highly qualified Blue and Green Guides.
 A guided tour of Cambridge, the University and colleges, is the best way to see Cambridge.

-The best way to to explore the city and surrounding countryside is by cycling.
-The city has over 80 miles of cycle lanes and and routes and so is a city made for cycling.
-Many people cycles and you'll will see the vast amount of bicycles whilst exploring Cambridge.
+The best way to explore the city and surrounding countryside is by cycling.
+The city has over 80 miles of cycle lanes and routes and so is a city made for cycling.
+Many people cycle and you'll see the vast amount of bicycles whilst exploring Cambridge.